Treatment Options for Dry Eye

 Meibomian Gland Dysfunction

 Once the meibomian glands have been heated, there are a number of techniques and instruments that can be used to express the glands.
 Two examples are expression with forceps and expression with Mastrota Paddle.
-Although from time to time we may employ forced expression of the glands like this to assess the quality of the meibum, these days we use manual expression for treatment relatively infrequently and even then very gently rather than with significant force.
+Although occasionally we employ forced expression of the glands like this to assess the quality of the meibum, generally we now use this relatively infrequently for treatment; even then, very gently rather than with significant force.
 Other methods for treating meibomian gland dysfunction include:

 In-office Blephasteam® & manual meibomian gland expression - Blephasteam® is a goggle-based eyelid warming device that provides moisture and heat in the form of steam, to be used prior to manual expression of the meibomian glands.
 These heating goggles are worn for about ten minutes prior to gland expression.
 As noted above, manual expression for treatment purposes tends to be employed infrequently and only at very gentle levels.
 Click here for more information on Blephasteam®